ib-ruby/ib-ruby/README.md

 to running tests, otherwise some tests will fail.
 Use 'bin/cancel_orders' script for bulk cancelling of open orders before running tests as needed.

+You can easily create your own tests following the guide in 'spec/README'.
+Help the development!
+See 'spec/TODO' for the list of use cases/scenarios that still need to be tested.

 ## LICENSE:

 This software is available under the LGPL.